6,900,000 children in need of humanitarian assistance

 March 28, 2025

-According to United Nations News, the earthquake has just made matters worse for "some 1.6 million IDPs," (Internally Displaced Persons), "out of the total 3.5 million already displaced, live in these areas and the catastrophe will only exacerbate hardships."
+According to United Nations News, a 7.7 earthquake has just made matters worse for "some 1.6 million IDPs," (Internally Displaced Persons), "out of the total 3.5 million already displaced, live in these areas and the catastrophe will only exacerbate hardships."

 As of 4 March 2024 the number of IDP - Internally displaced peoples has increased significantly to 2,788,400 people.